stratisMarkou/random-walks/random-walks/book/mira/002-measures.md

 Note that the function $r: \mathbb{R} \setminus \{0\} \to \mathbb{R}$ defined by $r(x) = 1/x$ is a Borel measurable function, because it is continuous on its domain.
 Then $1/g = r \circ g$ is a composition of Borel measurable functions, so it is a Borel measurable function.
 Lastly, $f/g$ is a product of two Borel measurable functions, $f$ and $1 / g,$ so it is a Borel measurable function.
 :::

+We now prove a very useful result, namely that pointwise limits of measurable functions are measurable.
+This is a highly desirable property, and perhaps somewhat surprising that it holds: recall that the pointwise limit of Riemann integrable functions on some interval is not closed under taking pointwise limits.

 :::{prf:theorem} Pointwise limit of $S$-measurable functions is $S$-measurable
 Suppose $(X, S)$ is a measurable space and $f_1, f_2, \ldots$ are $S$-measurable functions from $X$ to $\mathbb{R}.$ Suppose $\lim_{k \to \infty} f_k(x)$ exists for each $x \in X.$ Define $f: X \to \mathbb{R}$ by